sp872-Sarang/Interactive-Lab-Hub/Lab 1/README.md

 \*\***Summarize feedback from your partners here.**\*\* Evan Lin: It would be better to change the color of the light gradually.<br>
+Donal Michael Thomas Lowsley-Williams: better to sketch the device in 3d instead of 2d.<br>
+Sara Wang: Turn off the light when the room is at the desired temperature.

 ## Make it your own

 Do last week’s assignment again, but this time: